Rome Neighborhoods - where should you stay?

 The following descriptions of Rome neighborhoods are listed in order of location (most central first), and then followed by those areas just outside the historic center.

-These are my own impressions about them, based on several criteria you should consider when deciding where to stay in Rome, and how staying in any one of them could affect your stay here.
+These are my own impressions about them, based on several criteria (I lay these out at the bottom of this page) you should consider when deciding where to stay in Rome, and how staying in any one of them could affect your stay here.

 Most Central Rome Neighborhoods